liuminzhao/job_slides/index.md

 $l$ is the number of current batches of 100 iterations

 ---

-## Thinning

-- When the actual error distribution is far away from the Polya tree baseline measure, the MCMC trace plot may reflect strong autocorrelation among posterior samples.
-Thus we recommend thinning to reduce the autocorrelation.

----
 ## Simulation

 - *RQ*: rq function in (<a href="http://CRAN.R-project.org/package=quantreg">Koenker, 2012</a>)